Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ***"Whoever sees something from his leader which he hates (or dislikes), then let him have patience in it.
 Because there is no-one who separates from them Jamā’ah (even a) hands span and then dies, except that he dies the death of jāhiliyyah."*** (Sahīh Al-Bukhārī)

-And Hudhayfah ibn Al-Yamān (رضي‬ الله عنه‬) said:
+And Hudhayfah ibn Al-Yamān (رضي الله عنه) said:

 ***"I said: ‘O Messenger of Allāh, we were verily in an evil state and then Allāh sent us the good which we are in now.
 So is there any evil after this good?’
 He said: ‘Yes.’
 I said: ‘I there any good after this evil?’
 He said: ‘Yes.’
 I said: ‘So is there any evil after this good?’
 He said: ‘Yes.’
 I said: ‘How?’
 He said: ‘After me there will be leaders who do not follow my guidance, nor do they adhere to my Sunnah.
 And among them there will be men whose hearts are the hearts of shayātīn (devils) in the bodies of a human.’
 He (Hudyafah) said: ‘I  said: How should I act, O Messenger of Allāh, if I live to see this?’
 He said: ‘You listen and obey the leaders.
 Even if your back is beaten and your wealth is taken, then listen and obey.’"*** (Sahīh Muslim)

-And ‘Ubādah Ibn As-Sāmit (رضي‬ الله عنه‬) said:
+And ‘Ubādah Ibn As-Sāmit (رضي الله عنه) said:

 ***"The Prophet (ﷺ) called us and we pledged allegiance to him.
 And among that which held us accountable for was: That we pledged allegiance to listen and obey in what we were able to perform and what we disliked, in our difficult times and at our times of ease, to give precedence (to the leader) over ourselves, and not do dispute